-- 2. At the next level are the RTL Page Management routines LIB\$GET_VM_PAGE and LIB\$FREE_VM_PAGE, which allocate a specified number of contiguous pages. - 3.
+- 2. At the next level are the RTL Page Management routines LIB\$GET VM_PAGE and LIB\$FREE_VM_PAGE, which allocate a specified number of contiguous pages. - 3.
 At the lowest level are the Memory Management System Services, such as \$CRETVA and \$EXPREG, that provide extensive control over address space allocation.
 At this level, you must manage the allocation precisely.

-x The address of the first byte, which is aligned on a quadword boundary (Alpha only) or an octaword boundary (164 only).
+X The address of the first byte, which is aligned on a quadword boundary (Alpha only) or an octaword boundary (164 only).
+NULL Indicates that the function is unable to allocate enough memory. errno is set to ENOMEM.